How Much Will I Pay?

 For out-of-state applicants who need a field placement upon starting in their first semester

-For applicants who intend to choose a specialization
+For applicants who intend to choose a concentration

 ||For in-state applicants who intend to start in Summer